The Bankrate promise

 Disadvantages of a 529 plan

 - You may not get tax benefits for another state’s plan.
 If you sign up for another state’s 529 plan, realize that you’ll only get tax benefits in your own state if you contribute to that state’s plan.
-You’ll get benefits in the other state only if you also pay taxes there.
+You may get tax benefits in the other state only if you also pay taxes there, and this is a key reason to not use a 529 plan.

 - Your state may not offer a tax benefit even for its own plan.
 Not all states offer a tax benefit for their own 529 plans.